 Sleep medicine billing is a specialty within a specialty.
 General medical coders often lack the knowledge to differentiate between 95810 and 95811 or to apply modifiers correctly.
 Ongoing training specific to polysomnography coding reduces errors and improves first-pass claim acceptance rates.

-4. Use Technology for Compliance Checks
+4. Let Technology Handle Compliance Checks

 Billing software with built-in edit checks can flag common errors before claims are submitted.
 Look for systems that verify modifier usage, check for code-diagnosis mismatches, and validate against payer-specific rules.

-5. Appeal Every Denied Claim
+5. Don’t Give Up: Appeal Every Denial

 Many practices leave money on the table by not appealing denied polysomnography claims.
 A significant percentage of initial denials are overturned on appeal when supported by complete documentation.
 Build an appeals process that includes standard templates, timely follow-up, and escalation procedures for complex cases.